Noura Erakat: Early legal and policy work

-After law school Erakat received a New Voices Fellowship to serve as the national grassroots organizer and legal advocate with the U.S. Campaign to End the Israeli Occupation (now the U.S. Campaign for Palestinian Rights).
-From 2007 to 2009 she was Legal Counsel for the Domestic Policy Subcommittee of the U.S. House Committee on Oversight and Government Reform.
+After law school, Erakat received a New Voices Fellowship to serve as the national grassroots organizer and legal advocate with the U.S. Campaign to End the Israeli Occupation (now the U.S. Campaign for Palestinian Rights).
+From 2007 to 2009, she was Legal Counsel for the Domestic Policy Subcommittee of the U.S. House Committee on Oversight and Government Reform.
 She later worked as Legal Advocacy Coordinator for the Badil Resource Center for Palestinian Refugee and Residency Rights between 2010-2013, drafting submissions to United Nations human rights treaty bodies and lobbying U.S. and UN officials on refugee and residency issues.

 Academic positions and career

 Erakat has held teaching positions at several U.S. universities, including International Studies at George Mason University’s New Century College (at present the School of Integrative Studies) and International Human Rights Law and the Middle East at Georgetown University.
 She is Professor of Africana Studies and the Program in Criminal Justice at Rutgers University–New Brunswick, where her teaching and research span humanitarian law, human rights law, national security law, and Palestinian Studies.
 She has also held visiting and fellowship roles, including a non‑resident fellowship with the Religious Literacy Project at Harvard Divinity School and the Mahmoud Darwish Visiting Professorship in Palestinian Studies at Brown University.

 In 2010, she co-founded Jadaliyya, an online magazine published in English, Arabic, and French, which is affiliated with the non-profit Arab Studies Institute, operating in Washington, D.C. and Beirut.
 She currently serves on the board of the Institute for Policy Studies and serves as an associate professor at Rutgers University, is a member of the Board of Directors for the Trans-Arab Research Institute, and is a policy advisor with Al-Shabaka: The Palestinian Policy Network.

 Erakat was said to be among three potential Palestinian American running mates for Dr Jill Stein, the left-wing Green Party's nominee for president of the United States in the 2024 election.

-Erakat is a frequent media commentator; institutional biographies note appearances on CBS News, CNN, MSNBC, Fox News, BBC, NPR, and other outlets, and she has written opinion pieces for major publications including The Washington Post, The New York Times, The Nation and others.
-She has provided legal and political commentary during major developments in the Israeli–Palestinian conflict, including Israeli annexation proposals, changes in Israeli leadership, and proceedings before the International Criminal Court (ICC).
-She addressed the United Nations at the 77th Commemoration of the Nakba at UN Headquarters on 15 May 2025.
+Erakat is a frequent media commentator; institutional biographies note appearances on CBS News, CNN, MSNBC, Fox News, BBC, NPR, and other outlets.
+She has written opinion pieces for major publications including The Washington Post, The New York Times, The Nation and others.
+She has provided legal and political commentary during major developments in the Israeli–Palestinian conflict, including Israeli annexation proposals, changes in Israeli leadership, and proceedings before the International Criminal Court.
+She addressed the United Nations at the 77th Commemoration of the Nakba at the United Nations Headquarters on 15 May 2025.